DHLSan/PYNQeBNN/Vivado-Project for PYNQ Z2/README.md

 > **13.** In the SDK you can make tests: source code on ARM processor (software) or hardware (using IP core).
 >
 > For that, use relevant the "HARDWAREtest" or "SOFTWAREtest" folders.
+>
+> Remainder: Set the jumper on the jtag in order to boot the PYNQ Z2 board via vivado.